onsip/SIP.js/BUILDING.md

 $ grunt -version
 ```

-Finally, run `grunt` command with no arguments to get a complete version of JsSIP:
+Finally, run `grunt` command with no arguments to get a complete version of SIP.js:
 ```
 $ grunt
 ```

-The built version of JsSIP will be available in the `dist/` subdirectory in both flavors: normal (uncompressed)  and minified, both linted with [JSLint](http://jslint.com/).
-There will be also a file named `dist/jssip-devel.js` which is an exact copy of the uncompressed file.
+The built version of SIP.js will be available in the `dist/` subdirectory in both flavors: normal (uncompressed)  and minified, both linted with [JSLint](http://jslint.com/).
+There will be also a file named `dist/sip-devel.js` which is an exact copy of the uncompressed file.

 ## Development version

-Run `grunt devel` for just generating the `dist/jssip-devel.js` file.
-An uncompressed JsSIP source file named `jssip-devel.js` will be created in `dist` directory.
+Run `grunt devel` for just generating the `dist/sip-devel.js` file.
+An uncompressed SIP.js source file named `sip-devel.js` will be created in `dist` directory.

 ## Test units

-JsSIP includes test units based on [QUnit](http://qunitjs.com/).
-Test units use the `dist/jssip-devel.js` file.
+SIP.js includes test units based on [Jasmine](http://pivotal.github.io/jasmine/).
+Test units use the `dist/sip-devel.js` file.
 Run the tests as follows:
 ```
 $ grunt test